err1nn/portfolio/final-project.md

 I plan to make the following changes in response to the interview findings.
 - I will make the "hook" section more like a "hook" rather than the main idea to prevent the readers from feeling confused with the topic.
 - I will make the axis labels, ticks, description of the scatter plots clearer.
-- I will add deeper discussions on the NGO and NPO advocation for LGBTQ rights.
-I will also explain why Same-sex marriage can still be legalized while the referendum was vetoed.
+- I will add deeper discussions to explain why Same-sex marriage can still be legalized while the referendum was vetoed, and how Taiwan's legalization affect other countries in Asia.
 - I will do more research on the LGBTQ history timeline to add more detail that might interest the readers.
 - I will develop all the data visualization with a consistent color scheme.